yakomaxa/PyMOL-Wasm/README.md

 # Current Limitation

+* Selection by clicking behave slightly different from original PyMOL.
+Try moving the pointer after clicking.
 * Too large structures cannot be loaded.
 * The resizing window after launching PyMOL makes the click-position recogntion wrong.
-* The dot representation is very weak to see.
+* The dot representation is very weak to see and very heavy to load.
-* Trying to show the cell (unit cell) crashes the session
+* Trying to show the cell (unit cell) crashes the session.

 # Dependency and requirements for building